-Please read through the detailed process in this article.
-I also pledge to clear all the myths that envelope the US visa process.
+Please read through the detailed process of getting a tourist visa for the USA from India.
+I also pledge to clear all the myths that envelope the US tourist visa process.

 Step 1: Start your application and fill the DS-160 application form.

-Access the form here – Official US Consular Electronic Application Website.
+Access the US visa form here – Official US Consular Electronic Application Website.

 The application form is simple and asks basic questions.
 While completing the form, make sure that you enter correct details.

 I opted for the B1/B2 category(Business/Tourism) and then it’s subcategory B2, which is for tourism/medical treatment.
-I did not choose B1 as it was for business and tourism and I had nothing to show on the business side.
+I did not choose B1 as it was for business and tourism and I had no official work in the US.

 The form asks if you have planned your travel, what is the duration of your travel, and how would you finance your trip.
 If you have not planned your vacation or you don’t intend to plan soon, provide an estimated duration and a future travel date.
 I chose my departure date of a month later, the expected period of travel was three weeks, and my trip was self-financed.